Killing of Abdel Fattah al-Sharif: Investigation and trial

 Hadas Gips testified again on the same day.
 She maintained that Azaria's shot killed al-Sharif.
 Azaria's lawyers objected, citing the testimony of Yehuda Hiss.
 They also questioned her objectivity and her expertise, alleging that the IDF prosecution had pushed her in the direction they wanted her to go and doubting that she was an expert in the specific area of the testimony.
-In response to the claim that she had presented several articles to support her conclusion, she responded that she did so out of professionalism, knowing that there was a counter opinion by Hiss, but that she could have testified without submitting the articles.
+In response to the remark that she had presented several articles to support her conclusion, she responded that she did so out of professionalism, knowing that there was a counter opinion by Hiss, but that she could have testified without submitting the articles.

 The prosecution submitted its summations on 7 November.
 It stated that Azaria had lied in his testimony and had changed his story five times.
 According to the summations, Azaria had never told any of the witnesses who testified that al-Sharif posed a danger, and his motive for shooting al-Sharif was to exact revenge for him stabbing his friend.
 His claim of feeling threatened was an after-the-fact construction.

 Azaria's lawyers submitted their summations on 20 November.
 It argued that he should be acquitted of all charges because his version of the events had been confirmed during the investigation.
 It further claimed that Azaria never told anyone that al-Sharif deserved to die and that, in any event, the shot he placed in his head followed intense pressure after a traumatic event.
 The summations also stated that his worry of a bomb threat was legitimate and that his commanders were the ones to blame.
 It also questioned whether Colonel Maya Heller, the presiding judge in the trial, could try the case objectively and accused her of being biased against Azaria.

 The prosecution and the defense team delivered their closing statements on 23 November.
 Azaria's attorney Ilan Katz called the trial "unwarranted", stating that security forces had shot "neutralized" attackers before, but there was no trial against them.
 He also criticized former Defense Minister Moshe Ya'alon's remarks that Azaria had "sinned".
 The prosecutor Colonel Nadav Weisman stated that Azaria shot al-Sharif out of revenge, citing statements from his commanders and a fellow soldier that they heard him say al-Sharif stabbed his friend and needed to die.
 He further stated that acquitting him would create a dangerous precedent and his actions were illegal, and so should be convicted.